Jbleezy/BO1-Reimagined/README.md

 * Added empty clip animations

 ### CZ75 Dual Wield
-* Decreased move speed from 110% to 100%
 * Decreased recoil
 * Fixed empty clip idle, drop, and raise animations
-* Ammo now gets added at the same time that it does in the reload animation
 * Unupgraded: increased reserve ammo from 228 to 240

 ### Double-Barreled Shotgun
 * Spread increases while moving
 * Fixed animations
-* Ammo now gets added at the same time that it does in the reload animation
 * Fixed shell eject effect showing 2 shells
 * Upgraded: changed name from "24 Bore long range" to "24 Bore"
 * Upgraded: removed additional headshot damage